candypay/docs/pages/docs/api/candymachine/generate-mint-code.md

 | `network`            | string | Network on which the Candy Machine is deployed | `mainnet`                       |
 | `label`              | string | Name of the NFT collection                     | `CandyPay`                      |

-Don't have `candy_machine_id` yet?
+Don't have a `candy_machine_id` yet?
 Follow this guide to create one- [Create a Candy Machine](https://docs.candypay.fun/docs/guides/how-to-create-a-candy-machine)

 ## Response